-Generalized Linear Models (GLM) will be used to analyze changes in animal-vehicle collisions (AVC) between pre-construction and post-construction of wildlife crossing structures.
+Generalized Linear Models (GLM) and Generalized Additive Models (GAM) will be used to analyze changes in animal-vehicle collisions (AVC) between pre-construction and post-construction of wildlife crossing structures.
 A direct comparison of pre-construction and post-construction AVC would be incomplete because deer density and traffic volume change over time.
-GLM developed for this study will determine how deer density and traffic volume influence AVC and may predict future AVC if there were no wildlife crossing structures, based on pre-construction data.
+Models developed for this study will determine how deer density and traffic volume influence AVC and may predict future AVC if there were no wildlife crossing structures, based on pre-construction data.
 The predicted AVC can be compared to actual AVC once wildlife crossing structures and fencing are completed.

-Work continued this quarter building GLM.
-In order for GLM to best predict what the AVC would be in the future without wildlife crossings, existing data sets of deer density, traffic volume, and deer carcasses collected from AVC need to be as accurate and complete as possible.
+Work continued this year building GLM and GAM.
+In order for models to best predict what the AVC would be in the future without wildlife crossings, existing data sets of deer density, traffic volume, and deer carcasses collected from AVC need to be as accurate and complete as possible.
 On July 27, 2012, Kari Gunson and Patricia Cramer participated in a conference call with Mark Greenwood of Montana State University concerning data sets and statistical analyses.
 The accuracy of the three data sets and how the data would be read into statistical software programs were discussed.

-In August, Dr. Cramer met with MDT maintenance supervisors Scott Reesman and Tom Martin, and MDT district biologist Pat Basting.
+In August, Dr. Cramer met with MDT maintenance supervisors Scott Reesman and Tom Marin, and MDT district biologist Pat Basting.
 When deer carcass data from 1998 through 2010 were plotted, a noticeable dip in the AVC numbers from 2005 through 2008 became a concern for the team.
 The hunter harvest data of white-tailed deer in this area for this period did not reflect a similar reduction.
 Scott and Tom informed the team that efforts in carcass data collection did not change over time.

-This quarter, Kari Gunson prepared all available traffic volume data for traffic volume modeling.
+This year, Kari Gunson prepared all available traffic volume data for traffic volume modeling.
 Dr. Greenwood analyzed the traffic volume data in order to make predictions during periods when individual traffic counters were not operating.
 Using existing data (Figure 2), a time series modeling approach was employed to provide reasonable predicted values for missing traffic volume data (Figure 3 and Figure 4).
-Dr. Greenwood will continue to assess these fitted values before they are included in final GLM.
+Dr. Greenwood will continue to assess these fitted values before they are included in final model.
+This quarter, Dr. Greenwood developed a GAM based on pre-construction AVC data.
+This model will be adapted to include predictor variables, traffic volume and deer density.
+When the best fitting GAM is complete it will predict what AVC would be under specific traffic volumes and deer densities without wildlife mitigation.